christian-debray/openclassrooms-bookscrap/README.md

 # openclassrooms-bookscrap
 Openclassrooms python course - project 2 - scraping tool

-(work in progress...)
+Scrape the product pages on https://books.toscrape.com

-Scrapes the data from a single product page, an entire category or the entire catalog.
+Our tool scrapes the data from a single product page, an entire category or the entire catalog.
-The ouptut is stored to a CSV file.
-If an existing output file is specified, then the scraping process will skip the URLs found in the existing file to avoid duplicate content and append the new URLs.

-The scraper performs some basic data filtering.
+This project relies on the Requests package to read content from remote sources and on BeautifulSoup 4 (bs4) package to extract the relevant data.
+See requirements.txt for more infos on the dependencies.

+## General workflow

+1. The scraping process is launched from the command line via the `scrapebooks.py` script, which sets up the scraper (`scraper.py`).
+The scraping mode (single page, category or entire catalog) is guessed from the URL specified when invoking the script.

+2. The `Scraper` class is instantiated and pilots the scraping process (see `scraper.py`)
+    - When scraping the entire catalog, first read the list of category index pages (see the `ScrapeIndex` class in `scrapeindex.py`)

+    - Pages to scrape are loaded by a single `RemoteDataSource` object to take advantage of sessions from the requests module.
+    (see `remotedatasource.py`)

+3. Initialize the scraping, for each category:
+    - Load the category index with the `CategoryIndex` class (see `categoryindex.py`) in order to scrape all products pages referenced by the category.

+4. Iterate scraping over each book referenced by the category:
+    - Scrape each book's product page with the `BookDatareader` class.
+The relevant data is found with datasource-specific methods defined in the `BooksToScrapeGenerator` class (see `books_to_scrape_generators.py`)
+    - Validate the data and store it inside a `BookData` object (see `bookdata.py`)
+    - export scraped data as CSV with the `BookDataWriter` class (see `bookdatawriter.py`)
+    - Finally download and store product image to the corresponding direactory

 ## Usage
-once all packages and dependencies have been installed in a vritual environment:
+Once all packages and dependencies have been installed in a vritual environment:

 ```
 $ python scrapbooks.py [options] [url_to_scrape]